GenomicRanges: Genomic analysis

 Inter-range methods

-• range: returns a new GenomicRanges object containing range bounds for each distinct (seqname, strand) pairing.
+• range: Returns a new GenomicRanges object containing range bounds for each distinct (seqname, strand) pair.

-• reduce: returns a new GenomicRanges object containing reduced bounds for each distinct (seqname, strand) pairing.
+• reduce: returns a new GenomicRanges object containing reduced bounds for each distinct (seqname, strand) pair.

-• gaps: Finds gaps in the GenomicRanges object for each distinct (seqname, strand) pairing
+• gaps: Finds gaps in the GenomicRanges object for each distinct (seqname, strand) pair.

-• disjoin: Finds disjoint intervals across all locations for each distinct (seqname, strand) pairing.
+• disjoin: Finds disjoint intervals across all locations for each distinct (seqname, strand) pair.

 # range